timakro/shellfish/README.md

 ### Command Creation and Execution

 To execute a command, a class must be created for this command.
 In normal case this task will be taken over by the module at import time or on declaration.
 Therefor the command must be in your `PATH`.
 Than you can create an instance from that class with the appropriate arguments.
 Now let the module execute the command.
 You will get the return code, stdout and stderr.
 If you need the `subprocess.Popen` object to interact with, then call the command instance on your own.
+You are also able to change the current working directory for each child process by using the 'cd()' method.
 ```py
 # import shellfish module and shorten name
 import shellfish as sh